NickDrake117/GNNkeras/README.md

 Note that a single layered LGNN behaves exaclty like a GNN, as it is composed of a single GNN.

-### Graph Object
+## GraphObject/GraphTensor data type and input data type
-GraphObject is the data type the models are based on: open `GNN/graph_class.py` and `GNN/composite_graph_class.py` for details in homogeneous and heterogeneous settings, respectively.
+GraphObject and GraphTensors are the data type the models are based on: open `GNN/graph_class.py` for details.
+GraphObject and GraphTensor are essentially the same object, but they differ in the data type used for their attributes: GraphObject is described by numpy arrays and GraphTensor -- as the name suggests -- by tensorflow tensors.
 The models require the input data to be a tf.keras.utils.Sequence, as specified in `GNN/GraphGenerator.py`, for training/testing purpose.

-### Homogeneous case: single model training and testing
+## Single model training and testing
 LGNN can be trained in parallel, serial or residual mode.

 - *Serial Mode*: GNNs layers are trained separately, one by one; Each GNN layer is trained as a standalone GNN model, therefore becoming an *expert* which solves the considered problem using the original data and the experience obtained from the previous GNN layer, so as to "correct" the errors made by the previous network, rather than solving the whole problem.